ScottLogic/Technology-Carbon-Standard/pages/projects/gwf/3-upstream-emissions.md

 The idea for this was to see what data exists to help us understand the embodied carbon in each piece of software.
 The key thing is that we know a whole bunch of energy would have been consumed making the software versions we see and use today.
 We were wondering if we can reflect this in some way in our own digital carbon estimates.

-After a quick internet search for any such information from these suppliers we concluded this is, unsurprisingly, not yet readily available.
+After drawing on our own knowledge of these software communities and supported by an internet search for useful information, we concluded that data to support these kinds of estimates is not yet readily available.
 Due to time constraints, we decided to prioritise our efforts elsewhere.

 **How could we improve upon this?**